-Create a beautifully eclectic and chic Spring table with an easy DIY faux floral centerpiece and a few simple decorating tips.
+Create a beautiful eclectic and chic table setting with an easy DIY faux floral centerpiece and other tablescape ideas from eclectic bloggers.

-Create a Simple and Eclectic Spring Table with an Easy DIY Centerpiece
+Create an Eclectic and Chic Table Setting with an Easy DIY Centerpiece

 Our dining room is a traditional Japanese tatami room called washitu.
 It has so many beautiful warm tones and natural elements in the architecture that I wanted to keep this table setting simple with a gorgeous DIY centerpiece.